microsoft/Kusto-Query-Language/doc/base64_encode_fromarrayfunction.md

 |---|
 |S3VzdG8=|

-Trying to encode a base64 string from an invalid bytes array which was generated from invalid UTF-8 encoded string will return null:
+Trying to encode a base64 string from an invalid bytes array that was generated from invalid UTF-8 encoded string will return null:

 <!-- csl: https://help.kusto.windows.net/Samples -->
 ```kusto